LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 However, a key issue shared with the other councils is the the number of available planning officers to take those calls

+> “Our underlying problem is recruiting and retaining planning officers - we just haven’t got enough”

 \- Issue with two people turning up - didn’t read instructions

 \- website doesn’t have the information they want, could reduce calls